esl/MongooseIM/doc/configuration/database-backends-configuration.md

 Persistent Data:

+    !!!
+Warning
+        We **strongly recommend** keeping **persistent** data in an external DB (RDBMS) for production.
+        Mnesia is not suitable for the volumes of **persistent** data which some modules may require.
+        Sooner or later a migration will be needed which may be painful.
+        It is possible to store all data in Mnesia, but only for testing purposes, not for any serious deployments.

 * RDBMS - MongooseIM has a strong backend support for relational databases.
  Reliable and battle proven, they are a great choice for regular MongooseIM use cases and features like `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.